zuplo/docs/docs/articles/api-key-management.md

 [small JSON object](./api-key-service-limits.md)) is made available to the runtime when a user access your API using that key.

-For example, a Consumer might have metadata that specifies the company they are a member of and the plan for the account.
+For example, a Consumer might have metadata that specifies the company they're a member of and the plan for the account.

 ```json
 {